alexbelgium/hassio-addons/spotweb/README.md

 ## About

-This addon was built by @woutercoppens and is hosted on this repository.

 [Spotweb][spotweb] is a decentralized usenet community based on the [Spotnet][spotnet] protocol.

 Spotweb is one of the most-featured Spotnet clients currently available, featuring among other things: